Why Taking Time to be Mindful Is Worth It

 3. It improves your focus and concentration.

 Mindful meditation changes “the way you experience your moment-to-moment life,” says Amishi Jha, PhD, an associate professor of psychology at the University of Miami who studies the effects of meditation on high-stress populations.
-Because of its positive effect on attention, she speculates that meditation may make it easier to stick to diet and exercise goals.
+Because of its positive effect on attention, she speculates that meditation may make it easier to stick to healthy eating and exercise goals.
 “To track, you have to notice what’s happening and then actually log what you’re doing.
 Doing that for a long period of time could actually deplete your attention because you’re taxing it.
 Mindfulness practices may bolster it and help keep it strong so you can stay better on track.”

 4. It may minimize the disruption stress causes in your life.